BFA AND MFA THESIS FILMS

 - A budget/plan for transporting, housing, and feeding a faculty member for the duration of the distant shoot.

-- A budget/plan for transporting, parking, and securely managing school vehicles and equipment during the distant shoot.
+- A plan for transporting, parking, and securing school vehicles and equipment during the distant shoot.

-- A back-up plan for if the camera or other mission-critical equipment go down.
+- A back-up plan if the camera or other essential equipment goes down.